ionic-team/capacitor-docs/docs/main/vs-code-ext/cordova.md

 Cordova plugins that are on a known **[incompatible list](https://capacitorjs.com/docs/plugins/cordova#known-incompatible-plugins)** will be flagged.
 There may be Capacitor equivalents, your code will need to be refactored.

 ### Better Plugins
 Cordova plugins that have **better** equivalent Capacitor plugins will show as optional suggestions (light bulb icon).
 A **better** plugin is defined as one that has official support from the Capacitor team.
-Some Cordova plugins have been deprecated or are no longer maintained, we track these a provide suggestions for alternatives.
+Some Cordova plugins have been deprecated or are no longer maintained, we track these and provide suggestions for alternatives.

 ### Remove Cordova